jahahjahajaha/discord-channel-deleter-bot/README.md

 ### How many channels can the bot manage?
 The bot is designed to handle servers with hundreds of channels efficiently.

+### What can I do if the bot is offline?
+If the bot appears offline, you can deploy your own instance using the setup instructions in this README.
+The bot is designed to run on any Node.js hosting platform including Replit, Railway, or your own server.

 ## 📝 License